jas812000/geometry-modeling-system-java-swing/README.md

 ## GUI Application

-The main GUI (`ShapeApp`) provides:
+The primary GUI controller coordinates all user interaction:

-- A menu-driven interface for shape selection
-- Input dialogs tailored to each shape’s required parameters
+1. Users select a geometry type from the main menu.
+2. Context-specific dialogs collect required parameters.
-- Confirmation dialogs prior to computation
+3. Confirmation dialogs validate user input.
-- Calculated area or volume output
-- Optional image display corresponding to the selected shape
-- Controlled application exit with timestamped messaging

-All user interaction is handled through Swing components using event listeners and dialog-based workflows.
+4. Geometry objects are instantiated dynamically.
+5. Area or volume results are calculated and displayed.
+6. Corresponding images are displayed for visual reference.

+All mathematical computation is delegated to domain classes, preserving separation of concerns.

 ---

 ## Technologies Used

 - Java
-- Java Swing (GUI)
+- Java Swing
-- Object-Oriented Design
+- Object-Oriented Programming
-- Event-driven programming
+- Event-Driven Architecture
+- Desktop Application Development

 ---